YetAnotherGerrit/Ronja.js/README.md

 A bot for discord servers that provide a multi gaming community for a circle of friends.
-Initial intent was to provide support for the situation when you want to play with your friends to decide on what game to play.
+Initial intent was to provide support for the situation when you want to play with your friends and need to decide on what game to play.

 ### Disclaimer